See below some common queries. If you can't find the answers you're looking for, don't hesitate to contact us.

 How would I know which Lanoguard product I need?

 On every one of our bottles you will see there are four icons which should clearly show which product meets your needs.
 But, for a guide, if it's harsh environments, salt or marine for example, choose the Marine range.
-It its general protection or you want to protect wood as well as metal then choose the Outdoor range.
+If it's general protection and you want to protect wood as well as metal then choose the Outdoor range.
 Outdoor is suitable for fabrics, woods and leathers too, whereas the Marine range are not.
 If you have a car, quad bike, a caravan or something with a chassis to protect, seal and stop seizing, then select the Auto/Moto range.

 Is Lanoguard safe to handle?